cftgithub/clickygame/README.md

-# Clicky Game
+# Memory Game

 ## Overview
-Clicky Game is a memory game created using React.
+Memory Game is memory challenge game created using React.
 The game renders 12 flower images.
 The goal of the game is to click each flower only once.
 This game utilizes multiple UI components, component state and responds to user events.

 ## How It Works
 * The name of each flower is displayed below the image allowing users to learn the name of each flower as they play.